School uniforms in Malaysia: Girls

 Muslim girls are usually required to wear the baju kurung.
-Most of them start wearing a white tudung (Malaysian version of the Muslim headscarf or hijab) upon entering secondary school, for religious and mosdesty reasons.
-In contrast, non-muslim girls usually wear the pinafore.
+Most of them start wearing a white tudung (Malaysian version of the Muslim headscarf or hijab) upon entering secondary school, for religious and modesty reasons.
+In contrast, non-muslim girls usually wear pinafores.

 Boys

 In recent times it has become more common for Muslim boys to wear long trousers, especially at secondary level.
 Chinese or Indian boys still wear short trousers at primary level and in the first couple of years of secondary at some schools.

 Muslim boys may wear Baju Melayu at school on Fridays, often with a songkok hat, so as to be dressed for lunchtime prayers at the mosque.

 Many schools and their co-curricular uniformed societies require male students to wear a plain white singlet (tank top undershirt) beneath their shirts for general decency.

 Sports uniform

-Every school has their own sports uniform which they are free to design on their own.
+Every school has its own sports uniform which it is free to design on its own.
 Some schools have opted for a non-collar design while others have a collared design.

 The sports uniform usually has the school's logo on the front of the shirt and an abbreviation of the school's name on the pants.

-Most of the schools have their respective sports houses which are usually red, green, blue and yellow (or a combination of other colours) and the sports uniform will be made with those colours.
+Most schools have their respective sports houses which are usually red, green, blue and yellow (or a combination of other colours) and the sports uniform will be made with those colours.